FlutterFlow/flutterflow-documentation/docs/Integrations/Authentication/How Tos/Firebase Auth/Email-Sign-in.md

 :::

-## Enable Email Sign-in Provider in Firebase
+## Enable Email Login Provider in Firebase

 - Open the Firebase Console and click on Authentication
 - Click on the Get started button (this may not be visible if you have already